freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 |   []    []    []   |
 ```

-There's four spaces between each window and three the sides.
+There's four spaces between each window and three between the window and the sides.
 Save the file when you are done.

 #### HINTS